Table of Contents

-The clinical manifestations of CMPA are varied, but predominantly involve the skin and gastrointestinal tract (GI).
-Dermatological symptoms include itching, hives, and eczematous reaction, while GI manifestations include nausea, vomiting, diarrhea, abdominal pain and hematochezia.
+The clinical manifestations of CMPA are varied but predominantly involve the skin and gastrointestinal tract (GI).
+Dermatological symptoms include itching, hives, and eczematous reaction, while GI manifestations include nausea, vomiting, diarrhea, abdominal pain, and hematochezia.

-Other manifestations include irritability (especially in infants), poor feeding and growth retardation due to malabsorption of nutrients, facial edema and wheezing.
+Other manifestations include irritability (especially in infants), poor feeding and growth retardation due to malabsorption of nutrients, facial edema, and wheezing.

 In the case of a positive correlation, other tests in the workup include:

-In older children, EHF, SF, and AAF substitution are not required as there are several foods available to replace cow’s milk.
+In older children, EHF, SF, and AAF substitution are not required, as there are several foods available to replace cow’s milk.

-Oral food challenge: This is the gold standard test.
+An oral food challenge is indicated if symptoms improve following the elimination of cow’s milk.
+This is the gold standard test for detecting CMPA.
 It must be performed in a specialized medical setting with facilities for resuscitation if required.
-In infants and children with immediate reactions of GI symptoms, anemia, and hypoalbuminemia with a direct relation to cow’s milk, OFC is not indicated.
+In infants and children with immediate reactions to cow’s milk, including GI symptoms, anemia, and hypoalbuminemia, an oral food challenge is not indicated, however.

 Infectious gastroenteritis should be excluded before carrying out allergy testing.

 CMPA is also not associated with an irritable, crying infant with infantile colic.